mewhubHawk/Solar-polar/README.md

 I called my code project 'Solar-polar' because it rhymed.

 The Solar System I made in jsfiddle looks 'down' at the planets as they spin around the Sun due to Sol's gravity.
-I have put the planets in order and made the orbits so that the time to go round the Sun matches the length of each planet's year.
+I put the planets in order and made the orbits so that the time to go round the Sun matches the length of each planet's year.

 I have come to realise that the part 'polar' in the name I made up can also mean looking along the axis of spin.